nus-cs2103-AY2021S2/tp/docs/team/cheeerynne.md

       members' list before allowing assignment to a task.
 I decided to implement an Assignee class, along with a checkAssignees method within the ModelManager class.
 The checkAssignees method checks the validity of the specified member's name by calling the hasPerson method within the ModelManager class.
-With the checkAssignees method, I was able to check the validity of the specified names while not creating any unnecessary dependency between the Task and Person class.
+With the checkAssignees method, I was able to check the validity of the specified names while not creating any unnecessary dependency between the Task and Person classes.

 * **New Feature**: Added the ability to find tasks with specified keywords.
 (Pull Requests: [\#133](https://github.com/AY2021S2-CS2103T-W14-3/tp/pull/133))